logo

 Ultimately, the court can choose to accept the GALs recommendation or reject it.

-Each Indianapolis family law attorney in our practice has attended GAL training and has served the courts of Marion and Hendricks counties as GAL volunteers.
+Each Indianapolis family law attorney in our practice has attended GAL training and has served the courts of Marion and Hendricks counties as a GAL volunteer.
 Only a judge can appoint a GAL, but a lawyer or social worker can request that a judge appoint a GAL in a case.
 If you have questions about how a GAL can impact your family law case, contact us.

 • Hidden